opekope2/StaffMod/CONTRIBUTING.md

 Cool!

-1. Clone the repository (including the `dev` branch, not `main` branch only)
+1. Clone the repository
 2. Create a new branch from `dev`
 3. Commit your changes.
 Make sure to format the code and optimize imports.
 Use *Kotlin style guide* in IDEA
-4. Open a pull request to the `dev` branch.
-Staff Mod development happens on the `dev` branch.
-The `main` branch is only for releases
+4. Open a pull request to the `dev` branch

 ## I want to add a translation

 Cool!

-1. Clone the repository (including the `dev` branch, not `main` branch only)
+1. Clone the repository
 2. Create a new branch from `dev`
 3. Add your translation JSON to `StaffMod/src/main/resources/assets/avm_staff/lang/` folder
-4. Open a pull request to the `dev` branch.
-Staff Mod development happens on the `dev` branch.
-The `main` branch is only for releases
+4. Open a pull request to the `dev` branch

 ## I'd like to see a feature added to Staff Mod